solemnsky/solemnsky/docs/manual/engine.md

  the full definition.
 The set of subsystem callbacks and subsystem callables will evolve as the game offers develops new mechanics and modding hooks.

-### Physics

-`sky::Physics` wraps box2d, representing a physical world where bodies can be created, physics callbacks intercepted (through an attached PhysicsListener),

-### Maps

-`sky::Map` is the static

 ### Sky

 `sky::Sky` is the juicy bit of the game engine.
 It's instantiated when the Arena is in